Not all curls are created the same.

 - Scrunching the hair with a microfibre towel and applying some serum can offer you volume and hold for your waves.

-- Our Styling Serum is light enough to not weigh now the waves, but enough to take care of any frizz or fly-aways without making the hair greasy.
+- Our Styling Serum is light enough to not weigh down the waves, but enough to take care of any frizz or fly-aways without making the hair greasy.

 What is 2c Hair Type and How to look after it

-- Diffusing the hair on low heat from wet, but not soaking is a great way to add volume to the waves, pair that with the Intensive Treatment Mask as a replacement to the Leave-In Conditioner to add some heat protection.
+- Diffusing the hair on low heat and low volume from damp hair is a fab tip to add volume to the waves, pair that with the Intensive Treatment Mask as a replacement to the Leave-In Conditioner to add some heat protection.

 - Alternatively, if you don’t want to use any heat you can add some Leave-In Conditioner on wet hair and scrunch with a microfibre towel or cotton t-shirt.